 Social Media and Online Memberships

 For social media accounts such as Twitter and Facebook, use two-step or two-factor authentication.
 This means that a second identifying step needs to be taken when logging into a social media account.
 This is typically done via sending a code over text message to your phone number.

 We also recommend not using security questions.
 If someone knows you well enough, they may know the answers.

+Another important step to protect your online privacy is protecting your Wifi router.
 We suggest using WPA2-PSK (AES) protocol.
 It is very important to change the user name and login on your router.
 Both of them.
 Do not use the manufacturer defaults!
 Use the password manager mentioned above to generate a secure password.

 Another thing you want to keep private are your browsing habits.
 Your online life is nobody’s business but yours, but unless you use a VPN (virtual private network), it is very easy for a third party to monitor your internet use.